-A new study has revealed Ireland's favorite romantic movies ahead of Valentine's Day 2021.
+A study revealed Ireland's favorite romantic movies that we think are perfect to watch ahead of this year's Valentine's Day.

 From Disney classics to family musicals, the list includes some great ideas for a possible home date night on Sunday.

-Without further ado, here are the top ten most popular romantic movies, according to Irish people's search data.
+We think these results still hold great suggestions for this year's Valentine's Day so without further ado, here are the top ten most popular romantic movies according to Irish people's search data.

 Irish people searched for "Notting Hill" 52,800 times in the last 12 months; an average of 4,400 searches per month.